 •When waiting for hot water from your faucet, run the water into a pitcher and then water your plants

-•Always turn off water when brushing your teeth
+•Always turn off the water when brushing your teeth

 •Use Flannel Sheets in the fall, winter and spring months